 The trendy neighbourhood of Sainte-Catherine in Brussels has an impressive church that mixes Romanesque, Gothic and Renaissance styles.
 It is a central, non-touristicneighbourhood.
 Here you will find the most attractive local bars, pubs and restaurants in Brussels.

 Located in the European Quarter it is one of the most famous parks in Brussels.
 It welcomes visitors to the European Institutions as it is in front of the European Comission.
 It was built to celebrate the 50th anniversary of the Belgian independence.
 In the center of the park you can find the triumphal arch erected in 1905.
 This is one of the most popular green areas of the city.
+Discover the European Quartier with our guided tours in Brussels.

 This park is located in the centre of Brussels, next to the Royal Palace, within a few-minute walk from the Grand Place.
 This park is very popular among local people in Brussels, it hostess many activities and concerts in the city.
+During our Free Walking Tour you will be able to walk through the park.

 BRUSSELS EUROPEAN AREA